jan-vince/smallgdpr/README.md

 ## Settings

-### Cookies groups
+### Tab: Cookies groups

-The main idea is to create groups of cookies and scripts you want to run on your website.
+The main idea is to create groups of cookies with JS scripts that you want to run on your website.

 #### Title and content

-Content to be shown on website next to the cookies group checkbox.
+Content to be shown on website next to the cookies group checkbox in Cookies manager component.

 #### Code